python-attrs/attrs/docs/examples.rst

 Converting to Collections Types
 -------------------------------

-When you have a class with data, it often is very convenient to transform that class into a :class:`dict` (for example if you want to serialize it to JSON):
+When you have a class with data, it often is very convenient to transform that class into a `dict` (for example if you want to serialize it to JSON):

 .. doctest::